Aaron Wilkerson: Boston Red Sox

-In 2014, Wilkerson was 3–1 with a 3.35 ERA in 13 games for Grand Prairie, before joining the Red Sox organization when his contract was purchased from the AirHogs in August.
-After that, he went 5–1 with a 1.62 ERA in eight starts at short-season A-level Lowell Spinners.
+In 2014, Wilkerson was 3–1 with a 3.35 ERA in 13 games for Grand Prairie, before joining the Boston Red Sox organization when his contract was purchased from the AirHogs in August.
+After that, he went 5–1 with a 1.62 ERA in eight starts at Low–A Lowell Spinners.

 After that, Wilkerson posted a 7–2 record with a 2.96 ERA, 1.05 walks plus hits per inning pitched (WHIP) ratio and .218 batting average against in 17 outings (12 starts) for High-A Salem Red Sox in 2015.
 He then went 4–1 with a 2.66 ERA, 1.01 WHIP and .192 BAA in seven starts for Double-A Portland Sea Dogs.
 Wilkerson followed with a brief stint in the Arizona Fall League, as the starter sent to the Scottsdale Scorpions from the Red Sox, but he had to left the Scorpions to pitch for the USA squad in the inaugural World Baseball Softball Confederation Premier12 Tournament held in Taiwan and Japan in November 2015.

 In 2016, Wilkerson appeared in eight games for Portland, posting a 2–1 record with a 2.12 ERA and .175 BAA, striking out 48 batters while walking 14 in 44 1/3 innings.
 He then gained a promotion to Triple-A Pawtucket Red Sox in late April.
 In 41 innings across eight Pawtucket appearances, Wilkerson went 4–1 with a 2.20 ERA, 1.07 WHIP, .222 BAA, 49 strikeouts, and 10 walks.

 Milwaukee Brewers

-On July 7, 2016, the Red Sox traded Wilkerson and Wendell Rijo to the Milwaukee Brewers for Aaron Hill.
+On July 7, 2016, the Red Sox traded Wilkerson and Wendell Rijo to the Milwaukee Brewers in exchange for Aaron Hill.
 He spent the rest of the 2016 season with the Triple-A Colorado Springs Sky Sox.
 In 2017, he began the season with the Double-A Biloxi Shuckers.
 On September 15, 2017, Wilkerson was added to the Brewers' 40-man roster.

 In 3 major league games for the Brewers in 2018, Wilkerson allowed 10 earned runs in 9 innings, spending the majority of the year in Triple-A with the Colorado Springs Sky Sox.
-On April 17, 2019 Wilkerson recorded his first MLB hit and home run in the same at bat hitting a two-run home run off Michael Wacha.
-On September 1, 2019, Wilkerson was designated for assignment after allowing 13 runs in 16.0 innings across 8 appearances in 2019.
+On April 17, 2019, Wilkerson recorded his first MLB hit and home run in the same at bat hitting a two-run home run off Michael Wacha.
+On September 1, Wilkerson was designated for assignment after allowing 13 runs in 16 innings across 8 appearances in 2019.
 Wilkerson did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 On December 17, 2020, Wilkerson signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
 However, he opted out of his contract prior to the season due to family reasons.